 Mark Dyer is a composer of experimental concert and installation music.
-His output also includes field recordings, written work and photography.
+His work explores the entanglement between borrowed material, landscape and narrative.

 Mark has worked with ensembles such as the Arditti Quartet, House of Bedlam, The Riot Ensemble, Psappha and CoMA, as well as soloists Benedict Holland, Kathryn Williams, Jason Alder and Amy Jolly.
-In addition he has installed live installation pieces in the Manchester Art Gallery and HOMEmcr, the latter in collaboration with visual artist Susan Pui San Lok.
+In addition he has had work installed at HOMEmcr, Warrington Contemporary Arts Festival and the Street Road Artists Space, Pennsylvania.

-Mark was proud to hold the role of Leverhulme Mentor at the Junior RNCM, and has previously mentored A-level Composition students at Holy Cross College, Bury.
+Mark has taught at the Royal Northern College of Music, was Leverhulme Mentor at the Junior RNCM, and has mentored students at Holy Cross College, Bury.

 Mark studied at the University of Southampton with Matthew Shlomowitz and Ben Oliver, where he received the Hazel Muras-Osborn Prize for Composition.
-His studies at the University of Manchester were supported by the Harry Clough Scholarship, where he was supervised by Philip Grange.
+His studies at the University of Manchester were supervised by Philip Grange and supported by the Harry Clough Scholarship.

 Mark is currently a PhD candidate in Composition at the Royal Northern College of Music, supervised by Mauricio Pauly.
 These studies are generously supported by an AHRC North West Consortium DTP studentship.